dimsemenov/Magnific-Popup/website/documentation.md

     tCounter: '%curr% of %total%' // Markup for "1 of 7" counter },
   image: {
-    tError: '<a href="%url%">The image</a> could not be loaded.' // Error message when image could not be loaded },
+    tError: 'The image could not be loaded.' // Error message when image could not be loaded },
   ajax: {
-    tError: '<a href="%url%">The content</a> could not be loaded.' // Error message when ajax request failed }
+    tError: 'The content could not be loaded.' // Error message when ajax request failed }
 });
 {% endhighlight %}